Blog fiction

-Blog fiction is an online literary genre that tells a fictional story in the style of a weblog or blog.
+Blog fiction is an online literary genre that tells a fictional story in the style of a blog.
 In the early years of weblogs, blog fictions were described as an exciting new genres creating new opportunities for emerging authors, but were also described as "notorious" in part because they often uneasily tread the line between fiction and hoax.
 Sometimes blog fictions are republished as print books, and in other cases conventional novels are written in the style of a blog without having been published as an online blog.
 Blog fiction is a genre of Electronic literature.

 History

 One of the first online stories to include blog-like elements is the online drama Online Caroline (2000).
 By 2004 blogging had become very popular, and blog fictions were the subject of several news articles that list a range of examples of the genre.
 Angela Thomas wrote a book chapter on blog fictions in 2006.
 A chapter of the book Blogging discusses fictional blogs in a chapter on blogs as narratives.
 In 2017, Emma Segar argued that "social and transmedia storytelling owe much to the narrative conventions established by the practice of blogging, but blog fiction itself has been a much overlooked form of digital literature".

 Segar argues that a main feature of blog fiction is relationity between readers and fiction.

 Blog fictions have been a particularly popular genre of electronic literature in Africa.
 The literary orality of blogs has also been analysed as a feature of African American blogs.